datamathur/datamathur/README.md

-# Hi there 👋
+# Introducing DataMathur 🍵

-I am **[Utkarsh Mathur](https://datamathur.github.io/)**, a 23-year-old new-grad with MS in Data Science from University at Buffalo, B.Tech. from IIT Roorkee, and 2 years of experience in Data Science, Software Engineering, and Data Engineering.
+Hi there 👋!
+I am **[Utkarsh Mathur](https://datamathur.github.io/)**, ***a.k.a.
+DataMathur***, a 23-year-old new-grad with **MS in Data Science** from University at Buffalo, **B.Tech. from IIT Roorkee**, and **2 years of experience** in Data Science, Software Engineering, and Data Engineering.

 I am passionate about leveraging my skills to develop scalable AI/ML software and services as well as picking up new skills on the way.
-My expertise spans programming (Python, C++, SQL, R, Perl, and JavaScript), machine learning, data engineering, and software development, and I am eager to apply these skills in an IT setting to drive innovation and deliver impactful solutions.
+My expertise spans **programming** (Python, C++, SQL, R, Perl, and JavaScript), **machine learning**, **data engineering**, and **software development**, and I am eager to apply these skills in an IT setting to drive innovation and deliver impactful solutions.

 I am committed to continuous learning and passionate about creating impactful and practical solutions.
 I believe that with dedication, hard work, and a positive mindset, anything is achievable - a principle I've demonstrated throughout my academic and professional career.
-I am actively seeking opportunities in Data Science, Software Engineering, Data Engineering, and Data Analysis.
+I am **actively seeking opportunities** in **Data Science**, **Software Engineering**, **Data Engineering**, and **Data Analysis**.

 ## [Education](https://datamathur.github.io/#edu) 🎓